TZstatsADS/spring-2022-prj1-svlachou/doc/report.md

 - Aristotle: Some of the most used words are animal, man, body, reason, case, and cause, words that indicate rationality.
 Aristotle was indeed a supporter of reasoning.
 - Daoism: tao and heaven underline harmony and natural order.
 At the same time, sage and people could indicate patience and compassion towards the others.
 - Stoicism: as indicated by the wordcloud the main ideas of stoicism are wisdom (mind), justice (truth), and courage (soul).
-- Hobbes: exist, existence, freedom, order, relation underline Hobbes's concern: the sociopolitical problem, i.e., how can people live together in communities peacefully?
+- Hobbes: exist, existence, freedom, order, relation, commonwealth underline Hobbes's concern: the sociopolitical problem, i.e., how can people live together in communities peacefully?
 - Rationalism: Some of the most common words are mind, idea, know, reason, and think.
 The usage of these words bolsters the idea that all aspects of life can be grasped through logical principles.
 - Empiricism: Words such as idea, body, object, reason, make, and produce indicate evidence, experience.
 That is exactly what empiricism is about, the idea that all concepts originate in experience.
 - German idealism: concept, consciousness, determination, think, reason and nature are words commonly used among the german idealists.
 If we compare these words to the ones used in empiricism we can understand that german idealism contradicst empriricsm by supporting that all knowledge comes from the mind.